splunk/attack_range/README.md

 * It integrates seamlessly into any Continuous Integration / Continuous Delivery (CI/CD) pipeline to automate the detection rule testing process.

 ## Docs
-The Attack Range Documentaion can be found [here](https://attack-range.readthedocs.io/en/latest/).
+The Attack Range Documentation can be found [here](https://attack-range.readthedocs.io/en/latest/).

 ## Installation 🏗